Austin Kearns

 Austin Ryan Kearns (born May 20, 1980) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) from 2002 through 2013 for the Cincinnati Reds, Washington Nationals, Cleveland Indians, New York Yankees, and Miami Marlins.

 Baseball career

 Cincinnati Reds

 After playing at Lafayette Senior High School, he was offered a scholarship to play college baseball at the University of Florida.
 However, he decided to sign with the Cincinnati Reds after being selected seventh overall in the 1998 Major League Baseball Draft.
 After three seasons in the Reds' minor league system, he made his Major League debut on April 17, 2002.
+By July, he was in the running for NL Rookie of the Year, hitting .286 with 8 home runs and 40 RBIs.
+Kearns ultimately finished three in the voting, behind Jason Jennings and Brad Wilkerson.
+He hit .315 with 13 home runs in 107 games in his rookie season.

+Kearns underwent surgery in March 2003 to remove loose bodies from his left elbow.
+He played just 82 games that year after suffering a torn labrum and rotator cuff in his right shoulder following a home plate collision with Atlanta Braves pitcher Ray King.

+In April 2004, Kearns was hit by a pitch from Pittsburgh Pirates pitcher Ryan Vogelsong that broke his left forearm.
+In June, he also required surgery on his right thumb to clear our scar tissue.

 Washington Nationals

 Kearns was traded to the Nationals on July 13, 2006, along with Felipe Lopez and Ryan Wagner from the Cincinnati Reds in exchange for Gary Majewski, Bill Bray, Royce Clayton, Brendan Harris, and Daryl Thompson.